Mobius5150/eaglefu/tips/pcb-review.md

 This protocal has alot of synonymous names, but they're all the same.
 Check that:

  - Both SDA and SCL lines have pullups resistors.
 I2C doesn't work without them.
+    - Seriously, add pullups.
+You can rarely use an MCU's internal pullups with I2C.
+I once ordered a board without pullups and had to stop it mid-fab because it simply wouldn't work.
+       - Put some thought into the value of the pullup resistors.
+Short traces at low speeds should have larger pullups, while long traces at high speeds will have smaller pullups.
- - Both SDA and SCL lines should go through roughly the same places to ensure similar electrical properties.
+        - Both SDA and SCL lines should go through roughly the same places to ensure similar electrical properties (such as line capacitance/rise/fall times/signal propogation).
+         - Any problems with capacitance or noisy neighbhouring traces will be exacerbated by higher frequencies (400kHz)

 ## 4. Library Component Review